-The vie cave is a network of “roads” that radiate out from the town of Pitigliano.
+The vie cave is a network of “roads” that radiate out from the towns of Sovana and Pitigliano.
 It seems to be an infrastructure that links the landscape to nearby towns, and incorporates religious sites and a necropolis.
 The functions of these “roads” have been hypothesized as specially designed channels to bring water from the planes to the valleys, strategic enemy-proof roads, ceremonial paths, or simple roads for transportation of goods and information.
 Given the width of these spaces – hardly enough for a cart – and the fact that they were not paved, we can assume that they were not for transporting vast amounts of goods.

 Some of the roads have been “christianized”: the area was also in use in the middle ages and sacred images were placed along the way to ward off devils or evil spirits in an area that could indeed be quite creepy at dusk.